jbirddog/el-rodeo/task-units.md

 ## Progressive Enhancements

 The progressive enhancements below are designed to work on element units - which means they can begin to work with the execution of an entire process as is done today.
-As task units become more granular the effects of these enhancements multiply.
+As element units become more granular the effects of these enhancements multiply.

 ### Recognize and Execute Element Units